A Story of Forgiveness2009 Oct 19

 Although this Bible story is succinct, it shows forgiveness in its full process.
 There are four steps to forgiveness for it to be true forgiveness: Confession, Repentance, Forgiveness & Reconciliation.
 However, even though we may speak of the process in ordered steps, in real life it doesn't have to be artificially stilted or rigid to accomplish those steps.

-In this book, Paul is getting on the Galations' case because they became diverted from the gospel.
-Some people came to the Galations teaching that it was necessary to follow Old Testament rules of the law in addition to the gospel.
+In the book of Galatians, Paul is getting on their case because they had become diverted from the gospel.
+Some people came to the Galatians teaching that it was necessary to follow Old Testament rules of the law in addition to the gospel.

 For humans, the goal of things spiritual is to connect them with the divine.
 For Christians, that means getting into a right relationship with God.
 However, the Old Testament law didn't perform this function at all.
-In fact the actual spiritual purpose of that law was to make people aware of how much they were unlike God (Rom 7:7).
-Paul confirmed that the law the Galations had returned to had failed them when he said: "If you keep on biting and devouring each other, watch out or you will be destroyed by each other."
-(Gal 5:15)
+In fact the actual spiritual purpose of that law was to make people aware of how much they were unlike God (Romans 7:7).
+Paul confirmed that the law the Galatians had returned to had failed them when he said: "If you keep on biting and devouring each other, watch out or you will be destroyed by each other."
+(Galatians 5:15)

 But love is not something that can be commanded!
 The law is powerless to make this happen.
 Love is something that comes from the heart: only from a heart changed to be like God's.
 The gospel that Jesus brought us can change the heart to love, therefore there is no need to observe the OT law because it will already have been fulfilled.

 Paul said: "The only thing that counts is faith expressing itself through love."
 (Galatians 5:6) This statement is critical to understand because it connects the two parts of the gospel: - the part we believe and the part we do.
 The gospel is a complete solution for access to God and to good relationships.

 They Got the Gospel2009 Jul 8